RaeesBhatti/skycatch-project/README.md

 the data into DynamoDB using `etag` as primary key.

 ### Exporting as CSV
-There are two ways to export data in CSV format.
-* I've implemented a Lambda function `CSVExporter` that scans the DynamoDB table, creates CSV file and puts it into S3 bucket.
-You can invoke the function directly from the CLI by running `aws lambda invoke --function-name FUNCTION_ARN outfile $1`.
-* Other way is to use `export-dynamodb` program.
-Run `make dynamoexport` in project directory.
+You can use `export-dynamodb` program to export DynamoDB entries as CSV.
+Run `make dynamoexport` in project directory and it will spit out a `output.csv`.